GDPR Related National Laws & Modifications

 - Criminal Records: Employers can only request an employee’s criminal record if specifically required under statute or, if the employer can prove a legitimate interest and has set up the rules for processing criminal record data in writing prior to the request.

 - Works Councils and Trade Unions are allowed to request employee personal data to exercise their rights, as outlined in the Labour Code.
+Employers must seek the opinion of the Works Council 15 days in advance of implementing new data processing measures or policies which would affect a large group of employees (note that trade unions may initiate consultations on the data processing measures);

 - Employees are not permitted to use company IT equipment for private purposes, unless there is an agreement with the employer.